glwagner/glwagner.github.io/index.md

 for CPUs and GPUs called [`FourierFlows.jl`](https://github.com/FourierFlows).
-I'm particularly interested in designing high-performance software for computational physics and oceanography that maximizes the productivity of scientists, increases scientific reproducibility, and makes science more accessible.
+I'm particularly interested in designing high-performance software for computational physics and oceanography that maximizes the productivity of scientists, increases scientific reproducibility, and makes science more accessible, understandable, and communicable.

 More generally, I study the Earth’s ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves,